Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 \subsection{End-to-end Performance}

-We show that \sn outperforms recent state-of-the-art for approximate aggregation, selection with guarantees, and limit queries.
-For all video datasets in this Section, we use 3,000 training records, 7,000 cluster representatives, and an embedding size of 128.
-For the WikiSQL dataset, we use 500 training examples and 500 cluster representatives.
-For the remainder of the experiments, we do not include the cost of constructing the index.
-Other work also excludes this cost~\cite{kang2017noscope, kang2019blazeit, kang2020approximate, anderson2018predicate, lu2018accelerating}, and \sn can construct indexes substantially faster than prior work.
+We show that \sn outperforms recent state-of-the-art per-query proxy methods for approximate aggregation, selection with guarantees, and limit queries. \colora{For all video datasets in this section, we used 3,000 training records, 7,000 cluster representatives, and an embedding size of 128.
+To show the generality of \sn, we used a single set of embeddings/distances for both \texttt{taipei} classes.
+For the WikiSQL and Common Voice datasets, we used 500 training examples and 500 cluster representatives.
+We measured the query processing costs or query accuracy in this section.}

-\minihead{Approximate aggregation} For approximate aggregation queries, we compare \sn (with and without training) to using standard random sampling and an ad-hoc trained proxy model.
-We use the exact experimental setup as \blazeit~\cite{kang2019blazeit} for video datasets (the exact code) and BERT embeddings for the WikiSQL dataset.
-We aggregate over the average number of cars per frame for all video datasets (\sn also outperforms on bus for \texttt{taipei}).
+\minihead{Approximate aggregation} For approximate aggregation queries, we compared \sn to using no proxy (random sampling) and an ad-hoc trained proxy model.
+We used the exact experimental setup as \blazeit~\cite{kang2019blazeit} for video datasets, which targeted an error of 0.01 and a success probability of 95\%.
+We aggregated over the average number of objects per frame for all video datasets (cars or buses), the number of clauses per statement in the WikiSQL dataset, and the fraction of male speakers in the Common Voice dataset.

-We show results in Figure~\ref{fig:eval-fu-agg}.
-As shown, \sn outperforms for aggregation queries on all datasets.
-In particular, \sn outperform recent state-of-the-art optimized for aggregation queries (\blazeit) by up to 2$\times$ while maintaining less expensive index construction costs.
-Further, compared to standard random sampling, \sn outperforms by up to 3$\times$.
+As shown in Figure~\ref{fig:eval-fu-agg}, \sn outperforms for aggregation queries on all datasets.
+In particular, \sn outperform state-of-the-art per-query proxies for aggregation queries (\blazeit) by up to 2$\times$ with less expensive index construction costs.
+Further, \sn outperforms no proxy by up to 3$\times$.

 \sn's improved performance comes from better query-specific proxy scores ($\rho^2$ of 0.91 vs 0.55).
-As the correlation of the proxy scores with the target DNN increases, the control variates variance decreases.
+As the correlation of the proxy scores with the target labeler increases, the control variates variance decreases.
 Reduced variance results in fewer samples, as the EBS stopping algorithm is adaptive with the variance.